Dollar Shave Club: Products

 Dollar Shave Club offers three plans: "The Humble Twin" (two blades per razor, five razors per month, $4 per month), "The 4X" (four blades, four razors, $7) and "The Executive" (six blades, four razors, $10).
 Each subscription comes with a compatible handle.

 Most of the razor handles and blades are not made by Dollar Shave Club, but rather are re-sold Dorco products.

 The company also sells related accessories, such as shave butter, wet wipes, and moisturizer.

 In late 2012, the company launched its program in Canada and Australia.

 In 2015, the company expanded its product line to include hair care products, called "Boogie's".
 The line includes hair gel, hair cream, hair paste, hair clay and hair fiber.

 In May 2015, the company began hiring writers and editors for a new website, Mel Magazine (stylized as MEL) which went online in late 2015.
 The website contains editorial content described by the company as "men's lifestyle topics".
 While the site does not host sponsored content, its business model "relies upon being a branded publisher", according to Fast Company.

 In December 2015, Gillette brand owner Procter & Gamble filed a patent infringement lawsuit that claimed Dollar Shave Club used its patented formulas to manufacture copycat blades.
+The lawsuit was settled in 2019 on undisclosed terms.

 In February 2018, the company launched in the United Kingdom.